stacksjs/stacks/README.md

 ## 🤖 Usage

-The following list is of some of the most common ways to interact with the Stacks API.
-Meet the Artisan Toolkit:
+Meet the Artisan Toolkit.
+The following list is of some of the most common ways to interact with the Stacks API:

 ```bash
 pnpm artisan install # installs all dependencies